aik2mlj/remote-server-configs/README.md

     - `ctrl + o` to open the file manager `yazi` and will change the current working directory when exiting (the [wrapper](https://yazi-rs.github.io/docs/quick-start#shell-wrapper) is configured in [`functions/yazi-cd.fish`](home/.config/fish/functions/yazi-cd.fish)).
     - `ls`, `ll`, etc. are mapped to `eza` that shows colors and icons.
     - To make the shell loading faster, `conda init` is lazy-loaded only after you run `conda` command for the first time.

-- `starship` - Just some customizations to the prompt.
-The configuration file is located at [`~/.config/starship.toml`](home/.config/starship.toml).
-You can delete it if you want the default prompt, or modify it according to your liking.

 - `yazi` - The configuration files are located at [`~/.config/yazi/`](home/.config/yazi/).
 I basically installed some plugins to enhance the functionality and the look.
     - `shift + j/k` to navigate 5 times faster in the file list. `opt/alt + j/k` to seek 5 units up/down in the preview (e.g., see the next page of the previewed text file, or see the next frame of the previewed video).